aaronsmoss3/Udacity_Kaggle_Riid/nano_project/readme.md

 Collections\
 Tqdm.notebook

 Also, I used a google cloud AI instance with 16 VPU and 128 MB with 200 MB disk space.
-I performed the EDA and saved final model in a pickle file on this instance.
-Next step would be to read in data and reduce datasets to contain the necessary features save in datatable .jay format for download/upload in Kaggle notebook for inference.\
+I saved final model in a pickle file on this instance.
+Read in data to contain the necessary features saved in datatable .jay format for download/upload in Kaggle notebook for inference.

 The train.jay and valid.jay are a result of the above process.
-To run the am_lgbm_project_r1 notebook, you will need to download the main train.csv from the Kaggle Riid Competition data page here: https://www.kaggle.com/c/riiid-test-answer-prediction/data\
+To run the am_lgbm_project_r1 notebook, you will need to download the main train.csv from the Kaggle Riid Competition data page here: https://www.kaggle.com/c/riiid-test-answer-prediction/data

 Lastly, to run lgbm_inference_kaggle.ipynb, you will need the same packages as modeling file (shown above).
 Also, the data needed for inference will be in the Kaggle folder.